 A clean, well-organized laundry room can help make this chore a breeze.
 Other tips include:

 - Catch stains as they happen and begin pre-treating before they have a chance to set.

 - Reduce fading by turning dark-coloured items inside out before laundering.

 - Avoid overloading your machine, which can lead to substandard cleaning and damage to fabrics.

 - Remove clothing from the dryer as soon as the cycle is complete to reduce wrinkling and time spent ironing.

 - Mesh washing bags can help to protect delicate items and keep socks or other small or paired items together.

 Ensure the reliable, efficient performance of your washing machine and all other household appliances, by trusting all your maintenance and repair services to the experts at Mr. Appliance.
-Call us today at (888) 998-2011 to schedule an appointment or contact us online and let us know how we can help!
+Call us today to schedule an appointment or contact us online and let us know how we can help!